-Arguments in favor of the Panasonic Lumix DMC- L10:
+Advantages of the Panasonic Lumix DMC- L10:

 - More detail: Has more megapixels (10 vs 7.4MP), which boosts linear resolution by 16%.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - More affordable: Was introduced into a lower priced category (60 percent cheaper at launch).